-- "FOR" the election of each nominee for director; - "FOR" the approval of our named executive officers' compensation; - "FOR" the option of every year as the frequency with which stockholders are asked in the future to provide an advisory vote to approve executive compensation; - "FOR" the ratification of the appointment of KPMG LLP as our independent auditors for our fiscal year ending June 30, 2018; - "FOR" the ratification of the extension of the term of the Amended and Restated Shareholder Rights Plan to May 31, 2018; and - "FOR" the approval of the Amendment and Restatement of the Extreme Networks, Inc. 2013 Equity Incentive Plan.
+- "FOR" the election of each nominee for director; - "FOR" the approval of our named executive officers' compensation; - "FOR" the option of every year as the frequency with which stockholders are asked in the future to provide an advisory vote to approve executive compensation; - "FOR" the ratification of the appointment of KPMG LLP as our independent auditors for our fiscal year ending June 30, 2018; - "FOR" the ratification of the extension of the term of the Amended and Restated Shareholder Rights Plan to May 31, 2018; - · "FOR" the approval of the Amendment and Restatement of the Extreme Networks, Inc. 2013 Equity Incentive Plan; and - "AGAINST" the stockholder proposal regarding simple majority voting.